YugabyteDB-Samples/yb-workload-simulator/README.md

 ## How to run locally

-Here are the steps to get the demo application to run on your local machine, starting with Yugabyte.
+Here are the steps to get the demo application to run on your local machine, starting with YugabyteDB.

-1. Have Yugabyte installed on your local machine: <https://docs.yugabyte.com/preview/quick-start/>.
+1. Have YugabyteDB installed on your local machine: <https://docs.yugabyte.com/preview/quick-start/>.

-1. Open a total of 3 IP addresses to be able to run Yugabyte with a replication factor of 3, using this command:
+1. Open a total of 3 IP addresses to be able to run YugabyteDB with a replication factor of 3, using this command:

     ```sh
     sudo ifconfig lo0 alias 127.0.0.2
     sudo ifconfig lo0 alias 127.0.0.3
     ```

-1. Go into the Yugabyte directory to start a 3 node cluster locally with the following command
+1. Go into the YugabyteDB directory to start a 3 node cluster locally with the following command

     ```sh
     ./bin/yb-ctl --rf 3 create
     ```

-1. To verify that Yugabyte is up and running you can run the command
+1. To verify that YugabyteDB is up and running you can run the command

     ```sh
     ./bin/yb-ctl status